 Best for: An iconic hotel

-The landmark property boasts a gym, a Michelin recommended restaurant, a spa, the Palm Court for afternoon tea, a swimming pool and a bar.
+The landmark property boasts a gym, a Michelin recommended restaurant, a spa, a Palm Court, a swimming pool and a bar.

-Discover the best Harry Potter things to do in Edinburgh.
+Discover my guide to the best Harry Potter things to do in Edinburgh.

 2. Cheval The Edinburgh Grand